Detection of period-spacing patterns due to the gravity modes of rotating dwarfs in the TESS southern continuous viewing zone: Catalog of g-mode pulsators in the TESS southern CVZ with identified period-spacing patterns

 \section{Catalog of g-mode pulsators in the TESS southern CVZ with identified period-spacing patterns}

 Our final catalog of g-mode pulsators revealing period-spacing patterns consists of 108 bright dwarfs in the TESS southern CVZ.
-These stars revealed a total of 140 resolved period-spacing patterns listed in Table\,\ref{Tab:results}.
+These stars revealed a total of 140 resolved period-spacing patterns.
 Each of these patterns are shown in the supplementary material in the same format as Figures\,\ref{Fig:examples_of_results} and \ref{Fig:error_estimate}.
 Stars in our catalog have apparent TESS magnitudes between 7.5 and 12, with a median of about 10; the star TIC\,350144657 is an exception with an apparent TESS magnitude of about 6.9.
 The contamination of light curves, due to the flux from neighboring stars, is $<2\%$ thanks to our stringent requirements on the aperture mask described in Section\,\ref{Sec:masks}.
 Figure\,\ref{Fig:hist_Tmag_contamination} shows the distributions of brightness and contamination in the catalog.
 Only two stars, TIC\,177162802 and TIC\,375038081, are candidates to be SPB stars, as determined by the color-magnitude selection done in Section\,\ref{Sec:Data_set}, while the other members of the catalog are $\gamma$\,Dor stars.
 Figure\,\ref{Fig:HRD} shows a {\em Gaia} color-magnitude diagram that compares our catalog to the 611 $\gamma$\,Dor stars with detected period-spacing patterns found by \citet{GangLi2020} in 4-year {\em Kepler} light curves.
-We find that our catalog stars occur on the hotter end of the {\em Kepler} $\gamma$\,Dor stars.
+We find that our catalog stars appear to occur on the hotter end of the {\em Kepler} $\gamma$\,Dor stars because of the uncorrected reddening (T. R. Bedding, priv. comm.).

 Out of the 140 period-spacing patterns, 93 have a downward slope ($\alpha<0$) and 47 have an upward slope ($\alpha>0$).
 The former are prograde or zonal g~modes while the latter are retrograde g~modes or Rossby modes \citep{VanReeth2016}.
 The averaged period-spacing value per pattern, $\langle \Delta P \rangle$, is $\sim110$\,s.
 The shortest pattern contains four measured pulsation periods, more than half of the patterns contain more than 12 and the longest pattern contains 20.
 In 26\% of the stars we detected two or three patterns.
 When multiple patterns are detected in a star, this allows for a better constraint of the stellar interior from asteroseismic modeling \citep{Aerts2018}.
 Furthermore, 29\% of our catalog stars are hybrid pulsators, meaning that they also exhibit p-mode pulsations, therefore, providing us with a means to probe the outer stellar envelope and allowing for a differential study of the star.